context-labs/autodoc/.autodoc/docs/markdown/src/index.md

    The `estimate` command is used to estimate the cost of running the `index` command on your codebase.
 However, the current implementation only logs the string 'estimate' to the console, so it might not be fully implemented yet.

-2. **How is the `AutodocConfig` type used in the `index` command?**
+2. **How is the `AutodocRepoConfig` type used in the `index` command?**

-   The `AutodocConfig` type is used to define the shape of the configuration object that is read from the `autodoc.config.json` file.
+   The `AutodocRepoConfig` type is used to define the shape of the configuration object that is read from the `autodoc.config.json` file.
 This configuration object is then passed as an argument to the `index` function.

 3. **What does the `run` command do, and is it implemented correctly?**